Infixo/CS2-RealEco/README.md

 - (v0.4) The resource labels in the Statistics window are not displayed correctly for new companies.

 ### Changelog
+- v0.6.1 (2024-03-26)
+  - Labels in Statistics window are now displayed in the language active during the game startup.
+- v0.6.0 (2024-03-21)
+  - Mod updated for v1.1 of the game.
 - v0.5.1 (2024-03-19)
   - Fixed issue with Mixed Zones classified as High Density.
   - Slightly boosts profitability of Saw Mill and Leisure Commercial companies.